ucloud/uai-sdk/examples/tensorflow/inference/crnn_chinese/README.md

 ```

 ## 4. Inference with multi-gpu/dist crnn training model
+We provide implementation of inference code compatable with the multi-gpu/dist crnn training example.
+It takes two steps to build a inference service:
+1. export the model checkpoint into a .pb file

+2. use .pb file to initialize a inference service

+### 4.1 Generating .pb file
+We provide inference\_multi/crnn\_multi\_infer.py for you to generate .pb model file (Which is compatable with tfserve).
+You can run the following command to generate it:

+	python crnn_multi_infer.py

+Pay attention to the py-modules crnn\_multi\_infer.py required (including basic crnn realted modules such as crnn\_model, local\_utils, etc.), you should put them in the same dir as crnn\_multi\_infer.py.
+Also you should put the checkpoint files into ./checkpoint\_dir.

+The resulting .pb file and the corresponding variables files are located under ./checkpoint\_dir

 ### 4.1 Writing Service Code
 We provide the example service code in inference_multi/crnn_multi\_inference.py.
 We defined CrnnModel which derived from TFAiUcloudModel.